PureStorage-OpenConnect/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 Disaster Recovery
 -----------------

-In the Mitaka release of OpenStack, Pure Storage's Cinder driver for FlashArray was updated to match Cinder's v2.1 spec for replication.
+In the Mitaka release of OpenStack, Everpure's Cinder driver for FlashArray was updated to match Cinder's v2.1 spec for replication.
 This makes it possible to replicate an entire backend, and allow all replicated volumes across different pools to fail over